Wave Hill walk-off: "Wave Hill Walk Off"

 For to make reparations for a giant of a crime.

 Freedom Day

 The Freedom Day March occurs each year to commemorate the Gurindji strike.
 In recent years, it has become part of a larger festival known as the Freedom Day Festival, which includes an extensive program of music; talks, including the Vincent Lingiari Memorial Lecture; sport in the form of Aussie rules (the Wave Hill Walk-off Cup and Vincent Lingiari Cup) and women's basketball (the Blanch Jingaya Cup); fashion, fireworks, art and culture.

-In the Gurindji language, the song set "Freedom Day" celebrates the walk-off and is performed by Gurindji singers at the annual Freedom Day festival at Kalkaringi.
+In the Gurindji language, the song "Freedom Day" celebrates the walk-off and is performed by Gurindji singers at the annual Freedom Day festival at Kalkaringi.
 It is an example of wajarra, popular songs performed for fun and entertainment.